How to Avoid LTCG Tax on Mutual Funds

 Here are some fund categories that can help with long-term investing:

-Calculation for capital gains tax on mutual funds
+How to calculate capital gains tax on mutual funds?

 To understand how to minimise your capital gains tax, it is crucial to comprehend the taxation principles governing mutual funds.
 “Debt-oriented” and “Equity-oriented” mutual funds, are subject to distinct tax regimes, outlined as follows.